DavidEaton/Menominee/ImplementationChecklist.md

 "InList" contracts are used for lookups/dropdowns, and omit child collections, which would make no sense in a dropdown, but damage performance.

-<h3 style="color:#00bfff">Create a Validator for each Data Contract</h3>
+<h3 style="color:#00bfff">Create a Validator for each "ToWrite" Data Contract</h3>

 Validator classes inherit from AbstractValidator in the FluentValidation package.
 Create a validator class for each domain class "ToWrite" data contract.
-Reads do not require validation; values from the database were validated before ingress.
+Reads do not require validation; values from the database were validated prior to their ingress.

 We define our property constraints inside each domain class private constructor.
 That's where the transformation (e.g., name.Trim()) and parsing (e.g., if (name is null)) of values from the outside world happens.